 Scenario 199 Grand Campaign (Dec 7th 1941 - Mar 1946 This is equivalent to Stock Scenario 1.

-The LaGG-3 aircraft will begin being available to the Soviets at small rates in Dec 1941 instead of 1945, and the La-5FN will begin arriving in in Jan 1944 instead of 1945.
-This is historical (and less than 10% of Soviet production), and gives the Soviet Union some more advanced fighters (better than I-16) before 1945 - should the Japanese begin hostilities prior to 1945.
+Russian Aircraft; the LaGG-3 aircraft will begin being available to the Soviets at small rates in Dec 1941 instead of 1945, and the La-5FN will begin arriving in in Jan 1944 instead of 1945.
+This is historical (and less than 10% of Soviet production), and gives the Soviet Union some more advanced fighters (better than I-16) before 1945 - should the Japanese begin hostilities prior to 1945 activation.

-New Ship Art, as well as Cathartes new 'plane tops', for Allied & Japanese, are included.
+New ship and aircraft art: new ship art as well as Cathartes new 'plane tops', for Allied & Japanese, are included.

-New warship stats, using Nathan Okun's gun & armor Data, with new warship tonnage and durability calculated by a new uniformly applied formula.
+New warship stats (all nations) - using Nathan Okun's gun & armor Data, with new warship tonnage and durability.

-The missing small repair shipyard has been added for Truk.
+Truk - the missing small repair shipyard has been added.

 Scenario 195 SOUTH PACIFIC 1942 :

-Has the standard changes above, plus a few additional IJN and Allied DD's in the theater, and Task Forces reorganized (at start), allowing for a little more Japanese starting force and an independent Australian Navy squadron.
+Has the standard changes above, plus a few additional IJN and Allied DD's in the theater, and Task Forces reorganized (at start), allowing for a little more Japanese starting force and independent Australian Naval Task Forces.

 Scenario 190: 400 Days (7 Dec 1941 - 11 Jan 1943):

-The entire map - for just over one year.
-But this scenario is quite different.
+The entire map - for just over one year. ...
+However this scenario is quite different.

-This effectively takes a Dec 7 Pearl Harbor attack off the table - but opens up any alternative strategy for Japan to open the war.
+This effectively takes a Dec 7 Pearl Harbor attack off the table - but opens up any alternative strategy for opening hostilities (for both sides).

 This scenario plays only for 400 days ( which is longer than the average WitP/AE game is played out. (the full campaign data base is included - so the scenario may be shortened or lengthened merely by adjusting the turn length in the scenario editor).

-It is imperative to leave Historical First Turn OFF for this scenario (so both sides may maneuver), though Dec 7 Surprise may still be On.
+It is imperative to leave Historical First Turn OFF for this scenario (so both sides may maneuver), and - Dec 7 Surprise should be OFF as well..

 The artwork additions and Andrew Brown's Extended Map are not compatible with stock - SO - make a separate install of WITP/AE.